Jaishankar Prasad: Dramas and other writings

-Many childrens like him as he gives us a knowledge about Ancient times.
+His dramas are considered to be most pioneering ones in Hindi.
+Prasad's most famous dramas include Skanda gupta, Chandra gupta and Dhruva swamini.
 The majority of them revolve around historical stories of Ancient India.
 Some of them were also based on mythological plots.

 In 1960s, Shanta Gandhi Professor of Ancient Indian Drama while at National School of Drama, revived interest in Jaishankar Prasad's plays for modern Indian theatre, by successfully staging his most important play Skanda Gupta written in 1928, with little changes to the original script.